Last modified: October 10, 2024

 Disk Usage Management

-The ability to manage and monitor disk usage is crucial when maintaining servers.
+The ability to manage and monitor disk usage comes handy when maintaining servers.
 Disk usage is often checked when diagnosing system issues, planning for future storage requirements, or cleaning up unused files and directories.

 Understanding the df command